top of page

 • Concrete Objects for Counting: Use physical items like blocks or beads for counting.
 This hands-on method helps children understand abstract concepts better.

 • Math Apps: Leverage educational apps that offer gamified math exercises.
-A study discovered that children who used these apps found math more enjoyable and enhanced their scores.
+A study discovered that children who used these apps found math more enjoyable and improved their scores.

-• Incorporate Routine into Learning: Teach math through everyday activities like counting items during grocery shopping or sharing snacks.
-This real-world application makes concepts relatable.
+• Incorporate Routine into Learning: Teach math through everyday activities.
+Counting items during grocery shopping or sharing snacks can make concepts relatable and practical.

 Tricks to Facilitate Learning